GMLC-TDC/HELICS/docs/user-guide/examples/fundamental_examples/fundamental_fedintegration.md

 ### Dynamic Pub/Subs with API calls

-In the Base Example, we configured the pubs and subs with an external JSON file, where _each_ publication and subscription between federate handles needed to be explicitly defined for a predetermined number of connections:
+In the Base Example, we configured the pubs and subs with an external JSON file, where _each_ publication and subscription between federate interfaces needed to be explicitly defined for a predetermined number of connections:

 ```json
 "publications":[